zumawil/snedaBackend/ENDPOINTS_DOCUMENTATION.md

 ### Critical Issues:
 1. Payments: No payment provider integration or payment-state reconciliation yet.
 While the checkout creates Orders atomically, you must add payment tracking (PaymentIntent IDs, webhooks) and idempotency to be production-ready for paid checkouts.
+2. Database migration: `Order.status` was removed from the model.
+Before deploying to production, run migrations and (optionally) run a backfill migration to copy existing `Order.status` values into `Shipping` or an audit table if you need to preserve history.

 ### Code Quality Issues:
 - None found! ✅